Pierre Culot: Pierre Culot: Sculptor-architect, sculptor-landscaper, sculptor-ceramicist

 Pierre Culot was interested in sculpture throughout his career and became deeply dedicated to the craft as the years went by.
 Everything in his work relates to it, without being defined as such.

-"Pierre Culot, sculptor, architect, gardener or artist?" as questioned by Maurice Culot in the monograph "Jardins-sculptures, sculptures-jardins" (éditions du Seuil, 2000).
+"Pierre Culot, sculptor, architect, gardener or artist?" as questioned by Maurice Culot in the monograph "Jardins-sculptures, sculptures-jardins."
 Referring to the foreword to "Jardins enchantés, un romancero" by Ferdinand Bac (1925), the answer that the author gives could not be more fitting for Pierre Culot: "By being a gardener and geometrician from time to time, I have faced blame, which I accept in all its rigor.
 Perhaps I saw in that a way to restore the links with methods formerly used by artisans who felt enough childlike love in their hearts to love the universe and practice as many crafts as they pleased."

 In the 1960's, Pierre Culot received several commissions for "living walls".
 In 1965, he produced openwork panels and stoneware tiles, demonstrating an interest in the architectural arrangement of ceramic objects.
 The year after, he was requested to design an openwork wall for a conference room at the Tour du Midi in Brussels.
 In that same year, Pierre Culot also received a request from the University of Liège to devise a wall at the Sart Tilman Open Air Museum.
 He carried out this œuvre, which was halfway between sculpture and architecture, in collaboration with architects Claude Strebelle and Pierre Humblet in 1967.